Post job

 Childrens Hospital Los Angeles job in Los Angeles, CA

 NATIONAL LEADERS IN PEDIATRIC CARE Ranked among the top 10 pediatric hospitals in the nation, Children's Hospital Los Angeles (CHLA) provides the best care for kids in California.
 Here world-class experts in medicine, education and research work together to deliver family-centered care half a million times each year.
 From primary to complex critical care, more than 350 programs and services are offered, each one specially designed for children.
 The CHLA of the future is brighter than can be imagined.
 Investments in technology, research and innovation will create care that is personal, convenient and empowering.
 Our scientists will work with clinical experts to take laboratory discoveries and create treatments that are a perfect match for every patient.
 And together, CHLA team members will turn health care into health transformation.
 Join a hospital where the work you do will matter-to you, to your colleagues, and above all, to our patients and families.
 The work will be challenging, but always rewarding.
 It's Work That Matters.
-Overview Schedule: Day Shift.
-Hours may vary depending on assignments.
+Overview Schedule: Day Shift - Hours may vary depending on assignments.
 Purpose Statement/Position Summary: As a part of the Ambulatory Float Pool, provide smooth outpatient flow resulting in optimum patient satisfaction and clinic operation.
 Excellent interpersonal and communication skills to coordinate appointments and assist patients and families as needed.
-Participate in a variety of duties associated with daily clinic preparation process, from customer service, message distribution, appointment scheduling, encounter registration, referrals management, financial clearance and verification.
+Participate in a variety of duties associated with daily clinic preparation process, from customer service, message distribution, procedure scheduling, encounter registration, and referrals management.
 Must be highly flexible, adaptable, enthusiastic, have a proactive approach, work efficiently and effectively under pressure in a team environment.
-Coordinates ancillary services, consultations, and referrals ordered for patients.
-Answers and screens incoming calls, takes and relays messages to clinicians.
-In instances of short staffing and high demand/peak times when ambulatory clinics require staffing to ensure smooth operations, the Ambulatory Float Pool - Patient Service Representative II would assist in coverage of assuming the duties of Ambulatory Float Pool - Patient Service Representative I. Minimum Qualifications/Work Experience: Required: * 3 years experience in customer service, with 1 of those years in a medical office setting. * Excellent interpersonal and communication skills, and telephone manner.
-Must be highly flexible, adaptable, enthusiastic, have a proactive approach, work efficiently and effectively under pressure in a team environment. * Must be comfortable with computers and medical terminology. * Knowledge of major insurance plans and types of coverage provided, including government health programs.
-Preferred: * 2 years experience in a medical office setting * Previous experience in float pool setting * Bilingual English/Spanish This position requires traveling to all CHLA clinics depending on need.
+Performs clerical tasks associated with patient registration, check-in/out procedures, scheduling, verifying patient appointments, and collecting patient co-pay or deductibles.
+Providing patients and families with a positive experience at CHLA.
+Supports the ambulatory clinics in multitude of duties including but not limited to processing referrals, answering and screening incomin Minimum Qualifications/Work Experience: 1 year experience in customer service, preferably in a medical front office setting.
+Excellent interpersonal and communication skills, and telephone manner.
+Must be highly flexible, adaptable, enthusiastic, have a proactive approach, work efficiently and effectively under pressure in a team environment.
+Preferred Qualifications: * 2 years experience in customer service. * Previous experience in float pool setting. * Bilingual English/Spanish. * Knowledge of major insurance plans and types of coverage provided, including government health. * Must be comfortable with computers and medical terminology.
+This position requires traveling to all CHLA clinics (including offsite) depending on need.
+Hours may vary depending on assignments.
 Education/Licensure/Certification: High school diploma or GED required.
-Bachelor's degree preferred.
-Pay Scale Information $43,680.00-$68,650.00 CHLA values the contribution each Team Member brings to our organization.
+Pay Scale Information $43,680.00-$61,953.00 CHLA values the contribution each Team Member brings to our organization.
 Final determination of a successful candidate's starting pay will vary based on a number of factors, including, but not limited to education and experience within the job or the industry.
 The pay scale listed for this position is generally for candidates that meet the specified qualifications and requirements listed on this specific job description.
 Additional pay may be determined for those candidates that exceed these specified qualifications and requirements.
 We provide a competitive compensation package that recognizes your experience, credentials, and education alongside a robust benefits program to meet your needs.
 CHLA looks forward to introducing you to our world-class organization where we create hope and build healthier futures.
 Children's Hospital Los Angeles (CHLA) is a leader in pediatric and adolescent health both here and across the globe.
 As a premier Magnet teaching hospital, you'll find an environment that's alive with learning, rooted in care and compassion, and home to thought leadership and unwavering support.
 CHLA is dedicated to creating hope and building healthier futures - for our patients, as well as for you and your career!
 CHLA has been affiliated with the Keck School of Medicine of the University of Southern California since 1932.
 At Children's Hospital Los Angeles, our work matters.
 And so do each and every one of our valued team members.
 CHLA is an Equal Employment Opportunity employer.
 We consider qualified applicants for all positions without regard to race, color, religion, creed, national origin, sex, gender identity, age, physical or mental disability, sexual orientation, marital status, veteran or military status, genetic information or any other legally protected basis under federal, state or local laws, regulations or ordinances.
 We will also consider for employment qualified applicants with criminal history, in a manner consistent with the requirements of state and local laws, including the LA City Fair Chance Ordinance and SF Fair Chance Ordinance.
 Qualified Applicants with disabilities are entitled to reasonable accommodation under the California Fair Employment and Housing Act and the Americans with Disabilities Act.
 Please contact CHLA Human Resources if you need assistance completing the application process.
 Our various experiences, perspectives and backgrounds allow us to better serve our patients and create a strong community at CHLA.
 Ambulatory Float Pool

 • Social Services Caseworker / IDS CHAT / Full-time / Days